 Happy New Year to all of the readers of this blog!
-I hope that throughout the year of 2021, my various ramblings and updates to the garden, savings and thought processes on FIRE has been somewhat entertaining (or at least worth a read!).
+I hope that throughout the year of 2022, my various ramblings and updates to the garden, savings, garden office and thought processes on FIRE has been somewhat entertaining (or at least worth a read!).

 I’ve been going through My Goals for 2022 and also looking at what I have achieved in 2021.